DawnB1/Reports/README.md

-# Reports
+# Report on the Colonial Pipeline Ransomware attack
 Report (with sources) on the Colonial Pipeline Ransomware attack, the Malware, threat actors, response efforts, and additional developments and effects of the cyber-attack that have had an impact on society and the industry.

-## I also read these articles regarding Cyber Security Tasks
+## I read these articles regarding Cyber Security Tasks
 ### Create custom analytics rules to detect threats with Microsoft Sentinel
 https://docs.microsoft.com/en-us/azure/sentinel/detect-threats-custom
 ###  Log Parsing and Analysis in Sumo Logic